A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

-Since this system is one-dimensional, the simple analytic relation (\ref{eq:changeEnergyScalar}) can not be used anymore because the interaction point becomes an interaction volume with a finite spatial extend.
-We have used a one-dimensional form of the Gaussian parameterization (\ref{eq:parameterization:gauss3D}).
 For each point of the system an interaction probability is sampled with (\ref{eq:sum:ProbDistLangevin}).
-In case of an interaction, the center of the Gaussian interaction parameterization is located at the interaction point and the change of the field $\phi(\bvec{x}, t) + \delta\phi(\bvec{x})$ is solved by using equation (\ref{eq:theory:FieldManipulationEnergy}) with the help of a numerical solver.
+In case of an interaction, the center of the Gaussian interaction parameterization is located at the interaction point, and the change of the field $\phi(\bvec{x}, t) + \delta\phi(\bvec{x})$ is solved by using equation (\ref{eq:theory:FieldManipulationEnergy}) with help of a numerical solver.
 For every interaction at some point $\bvec x$ the neighbor cells of the interaction point are changed as well.
 The reason is the spatial extension of the Gaussian parameterization leading to a smeared interaction region or volume.
 This holds both for adding energy as well as removing energy from the system.

-As shown in figure \ref{fig:equilibriumBox:fieldPlusInteraction}, this will result in a field given by a superposition of small interactions bumps.
+As shown in figure \ref{fig:equilibriumBox:fieldPlusInteraction}, this will result in a field given by a superposition of small interaction ``bumps''.
 In the equilibrium state, the field distribution will show spatial fluctuations, distributed among the field's modes.
-Overall the equilibrium state behaves very similar to the scalar case but with a spatial extent in one-dimension and therefore more dynamics.
-The same holds true for the interaction probability distribution density which is the spatial extended version of (\ref{eq:sum:ProbDistLangevin}):
+Overall the equilibrium state behaves very similar to the oscillator case but with a spatial extent in one dimension and therefore more dynamics.
+The same holds true for the interaction probability-distribution density, which is the spatially extended version of (\ref{eq:sum:ProbDistLangevin}):

-A very interesting observable is the power spectrum of the field
+A very interesting observable is the power spectrum of the field,